Vishal-Upendran/Vishal-Upendran.github.io/pages/cv.md

 ### Services
 - Reviewer for articles in the journal Solar Physics.

+### Invited Talks
+-  May 2021 @ Physikalisch-Meteorologische Observatorium Davos/World Radiation Center (PMOD/WRC) On the Impulsive Heating of Quiet Solar Corona.

 ### Conferences

 - March 2021: Advances in observations and modelling of solar magnetism and variability.